JeraldPascual/JeraldPascual/README.md

 **Bulacan, Philippines**

-Sophomore IT Student exploring scalable systems & AI-aligned development.
+Sophomore IT student and Software Developer exploring scalable systems & AI-aligned development.

-I build things that start small and grow into something with real weight, from system architecture to AI safety guardrails to SDG-aligned system for education.
+I build things that start small and grow into something with real weight, from system architecture to AI safety guardrails to SDG-aligned projects for education.
 Most of my projects lean on spec-driven development to stay in relevant pace but without losing direction.

 **Currently headed in**